asifali9145/DynamicViewPager/README.md

 DynamicViewPager
 ================

-An extension of androids ViewPager class.
-It can add/replace/delete pages.
+An extension of androids ViewPager class with a PagerAdapter.
+You can add/replace/delete pages.
+Use the DynamicTabViewPagerAdapter without additional implementation.
+Additional exist the LockableViewPager to lock or unlock swiping.